-Ball-Stick approximation to cell
+Ball-and-stick approximation to cell

-The computational implementation of the conceptual model will use the CellBuilder, a graphical tool for building and managing models of individual cells.
-In overview, you will
+This will be constructed with the CellBuilder, a graphical tool for building and managing models of individual cells.
+With this and other GUI tools, you will

 - 1. set up a "virtual experimental preparation" (the model cell itself).

 - 2. set up a "virtual lab rig".

-- Simulation control: RunControl
+- o Simulation control: RunControl

 - Instrumentation: